+punishment.
+In others, an obligatory review is envisaged after a certain period of time.
+It can also be obligatory for the most serious offences.
+The ECHR, however, does not establish the possible revision of the same as a requirement for validity.
+The majority of states envisage the possibility of reprieving a person sentenced to life imprisonment.
 Among the "equivalent measures" we have those imposed on persons with a mental disorder, the term of duration of which is impossible to determine and depends on the seriousness of the disorder and the threat that it represents for society.
 The diversity of rules entails a sufficiently broad regulation of the guarantee.

-• Nationality or residence in EAWs for enforcement (Article 5.3 of the Framework Decision)
+Nationality or residence in EAWs for enforcement (art.
+5.3 of the Framework Decision)